jatler/ME398-Magnetic-Mirror/README.md

 profile_scan.py contains functions to create a 3D surface profile array from position and slope data using Simpson's Rule.

-2D Profile Scan.ipynb performs the profile scan and graphs the output
+2D Profile Scan.ipynb performs the profile scan and graphs the output.